LaurensWeyn/Spark-Reader/README.md

 - Multiplayer: Read along with your friends over voice chat and Spark Reader will tell you if you're ahead or behind the others.

 ## Features still in development
-- An improved, recursive deconjugator
 - Powerful and customisable word splitter: Choose between Kuromoji, 'assisted rikaikun' mode or disable word splitting entirely.
-- Import character names and their readings from VNDB
+- Import character names and their readings from VNDB.
 - A built-in, memory based texthooker for programs and games that don't work with tools like ITH.

 ---

 # Build requirements
 - Compiled using IntelliJ and Java 8.
-NetBeans project files present as well.
-- Uses eb4j (original, not the one on Github) for Epwing support
+- Uses eb4j (original, not the one on Github) for Epwing support.
-- Uses JNA for the memory based text hook and other native features
+- Uses JNA for the memory based text hook and other native features.
-- Uses JUnit and Hamcrest for tests
+- Uses JUnit and Hamcrest for tests.

 ## Building